 Orthodox Christian Theology (MA)

 The online Master of Arts in Orthodox Christian Theology (MAOCT) is intended for students who seek a theological understanding of Orthodoxy for personal enrichment or in preparation for further graduate and research studies.
 Students of Christian theology take on challenging questions about the relationship between God and humankind, humankind and the created world, and the meaning of faith in contemporary society.
 In addition to graduate-level courses in theology, the program gives students the opportunity to explore deeply a particular question or hypothesis via a supervised master’s thesis.
-Educational programming includes regular seminars and seasonal gatherings of students and faculty.

 The MAOCT is an advanced theological degree that emphasizes research skills and independent scholarship.
 All students complete five semester-long courses in Old Testament, New Testament, Patristics, Christian Ethics, and Research Methods in addition to a 15,000-word thesis.
 Students may complete the program over 12 months of full-time study; most employed students can complete it in 1-2 years of concurrent part-time study.
 This 30-credit program is offered entirely online with no required residential components.